s-expressionists/Maclina/MACHINE.md

 Function cells and variable cells are implementation-defined objects that represent global bindings in some environment.
 A function or variable cell has an associated name; when the value bound to that environment's function or variable binding (respectively) of that name changes, or when the binding is made unbound, the cell reflects the change.
 When a bytecode module is loaded, the loader defines what environment it is loading into, and all function cells and variable cells are for bindings in this one environment.

 Bytecode functions can be either closures or "templates".
 A closure is made up of a "template" and a closure vector.
-CVM uses flat closures, so closures do not need to maintain a chain of environments.
+Maclina uses flat closures, so closures do not need to maintain a chain of environments.
 Each element of the closure vector is either a value or a _cell_ (distinct from function and variable cells).
 A cell is an object that holds a value and may have that value changed; cells are used when a function can mutate lexical variables within another closure.

 All other information about a function is part of the template.
 Bytecode function templates contain the following information: